pkra/peterkrautzberger.org/src/posts/2011/2011-01-09-eternal-preliminaries-part-2-filters-and-ultrafilters.md

 ## The Stone–Čech compactification (apologies for missing haceks)

-The set of ultrafilters is often denoted by $\beta S$ and it turns out to be the [Stone–Čech compactification](https://secure.wikimedia.org/wikipedia/en/wiki/Stone%E2%80%93%C4%8Cech_ compactification), i.e., the maximal compactification of $S$, because $S$ is discrete.
+The set of ultrafilters is often denoted by $\beta S$ and it turns out to be the [Stone–Čech compactification](https://secure.wikimedia.org/wikipedia/en/wiki/Stone%E2%80%93%C4%8Cech_compactification), i.e., the maximal compactification of $S$, because $S$ is discrete.
 There’s a gazillion things to be said about $\beta S$.
 To get started, we should celebrate the most practical and in fact characterizing property of the Stone–Čech compactification.

 **Universal Property of $\beta S$** If $X$ is compact and Hausdorff, $f: S \rightarrow X$ continuous (in our case, any map is), then there exists a unique continuous map $\beta f: \beta S \rightarrow X$ that extends $f$.
 We usually identify $\beta f$ with $f$ for convenience.

 The easiest way to do this in our setting, is to [take the limit along ultrafilters](http://www.tricki.org/article/How_to_use_ultrafilters).
 But for now we don’t need to.

-**An interlude about extensions** If $f: S \rightarrow S$, then we can describe the image quite nicely, namely \\[ f(p) = \\{ B : (\exists A \in p) f[A] \subseteq B \\}. \\]
+**An interlude about extensions** If $f: S \rightarrow S$, then we can describe the image quite nicely, namely
+$$f(p) = \{ B : (\exists A \in p) f[A] \subseteq B \}.$$

-Often this definition is given by $ f(p)= \\{ B: f^{-1}[B] \in p\\}$ but I think this is a perfect example of the stupid tendency of mathematicians to write a definition as efficiently as possible even though the compression does more harm than good — as a student it always confused the hell out of me and I mixed it up with preimage filters (which are more difficult to define unless $f$ is surjective).
-To remember: $f(p)$ is the unique ultrafilter generated by the family $ (f[A])_ {A\in p}$, the filter generated by the images.
+Often this definition is given by $f(p)= \{ B: f^{-1}[B] \in p\}$ but I think this is a perfect example of the stupid tendency of mathematicians to write a definition as efficiently as possible even though the compression does more harm than good — as a student it always confused the hell out of me and I mixed it up with preimage filters (which are more difficult to define unless $f$ is surjective).
+To remember: $f(p)$ is the unique ultrafilter generated by the family $(f[A])_ {A\in p}$, the filter generated by the images.
 Yes, it’s longer to write down, it’s not as self-contained a definition, but really: it does make more sense that way, no?
 And who’d think the self-contained definition in itself helps anyone understand anything anyway…

 ## Extending the semigroup operation